The Baby Years are Just one Phase of Sleep Problems for Many Kids

 What is causing this?

-Biologically, their bodies want this 8-10 hours of sleep, but not at normal times.
+Biologically, teenage bodies do want 8-10 hours of sleep, but not at normal times.
 According to VanHouten, a teen’s biological clock wants to stay up about 2 hours later, and sleep about 2 hours later than normal.

 Sleep Problems for Kids and When to Seek Help